 Proactive recommendationsIt also provides cross-channel optimization by analyzing historical spend and revenues, and recommending reallocation of budgets, to understand where to focus resources.

 Proactive analytics provides much greater insights than standard analytics tools and methods, giving marketers a crucial competitive edge.
 It enables the whole team to make insightful decisions quickly, which allows them to correct the focus of campaigns, quickly grasp opportunities for greater performance, and achieve maximum returns without the risk of overspending.

 Brands and agencies can make use of this product; they can discover much faster, actionable insights within enormous amounts of data.
 Proactive analytics provides greater granularity and depth of insights, which may have been missed previously, so they can develop more effective strategies.
 It also enables them to optimize budget spend, while maximizing ROI, allowing them to demonstrate a much higher level of value.

-In order to become a performance-driven organization fueled by data and insights, you need to have better data management processes in place, that connects all of your data from different sources, consolidates it into a central location, and transforms it into an easy-to-digest format that helps you discover hidden opportunities, trends and anomalies.
+In order to become a performance-driven organization fueled by data and insights, you need to have better data management processes in place that connect all of your data from different sources, consolidates it into a central location, and transforms it into an easy-to-digest format that helps you discover hidden opportunities, trends, and anomalies.